 Unlike many other attacks seen on the internet, the "FakeUpdates" campaign goes to great efforts to avoid drawing attention to itself.

-As Ars Technica reports, the attack limits itself to displaying the fake update notification only once per IP address.
+, the attack limits itself to displaying the fake update notification only once per IP address.

 There's no doubting that this is a sophisticated operation, especially when one considers for how long the FakeUpdates campaign has successfully compromised websites.